 We define a summary in-context agent that takes a video summary related to the objective at hand in-context at every time step to generate actions.
 To obtain this summary, we call GPT-40 and feed the video using 60 frames and the Whisper transcription into the model and prompt it to summarize the video concerning the task at hand.
-Again, our prompt can be seen in Appendix E. Similarly, the summary agent also uses Set-of-Marks for the observation space and generates actions in the aforementioned action space.
+Again, our prompt can be seen in Appendix D. Similarly, the summary agent also uses Set-of-Marks for the observation space and generates actions in the aforementioned action space.

-5 RESULTS
+5 Results

-5.1 MODEL PERFORMANCE
+5.1 Model Performance

-From Tables 6, 7, and 8, we see varying degrees of agentic performance across the video-capable Gemini and GPT family of models; however, we note several consistent trends across LLM agent results.
-We outline failure modes in Appendix B. There is no best performing baseline agent or model across skill and factual retention tasks.
+From Table 5, Table 6 and Table 7, we see varying degrees of agentic performance across the videocapable Gemini and GPT family of models; however, we note several consistent trends across LLM agent results.
+We comprehensively outline the failure modes in Appendix B. There is no winning baseline agent or model family across skill and factual retention tasks.
 For factual retention tasks, the summary agent performs the best in task success at 13.3% while the 30 and 100 Frame GPT-40 Agent perform the best in intermediate intent success at 45.8%.
-For skill retention, we see that long-context models with tutorials actually perform significantly worse than models without tutorials, suggesting that tutorials introduce negative noise that hurt action selection.
-Although intermediate scores tend to be higher than final scores, this did not translate to task success.
+For skill retention tasks, we see that long-context models with tutorials actually perform significantly worse than models without tutorials, suggesting that the tutorials introduce negative noise that hurt action selection.
+Although intermediate scores tend to be higher than final scores, this does not necessarily translate to task success.
 This is a constant failure mode of the long-context agents, as they can perform the necessary VQA to extract the necessary information for the task at hand but fall short due to hallucinations, action grounding, and high-level planning errors.
 For example, in Figure 5, the LLM agent successfully identifies the item to buy from the video.
-Still, it
+Still, it does not successfully plan and complete the intent.
+We tested on a smaller subset of tasks with the GPT4-o agent and tested on the full set of tasks with the Gemini agent due to compute constraints.